Is Congressman Gonzales Unable or Unwilling to Resign? - Texas - 1

 The answer is yes.
 If a federal congressman resigns during their term, that district becomes vacant, and the state government holds a special election.
 This usually takes place within a few months, but during that time, the district will be without representation.
 More importantly, the outcome is uncertain.

 Even in Texas, elections can vary based on the atmosphere.
 Voter turnout, candidate competitiveness, and national political trends all play a role.
-In a situation where the seat difference is so small, this is the scenario the leadership wants to avoid the most.
+In a situation where the seat difference is so small, this is a scenario that the leadership wants to avoid at all costs.

 Ultimately, looking at the current situation, three things are happening simultaneously: personal ethical issues, congressional ethics investigations, and the cold calculation of political responsibility to maintain the majority.

-From the outside, it seems like he should resign given the circumstances.
-However, inside Washington, the reality that "one seat is power" operates even more strongly.
+From the outside, it seems like, "Shouldn't he resign given the circumstances?"
+However, inside Washington, the reality of "one seat is power" operates on a larger scale.
 This is why politics often appears to be more about calculation than ideals.

 Watching this incident, I am reminded of a characteristic of American politics.
 Public opinion shifts quickly, but power moves through numbers and procedures.
 Morality and politics do not always progress at the same pace.

-In the end, the conclusion is straightforward.
+In the end, the conclusion is simple.
 It all depends on how the ethics investigation turns out.
-And most importantly, it depends on how the local voters judge the situation.
-While enduring in Washington is a politician's choice, it is ultimately the voters who will decide whether he stays or goes.
+And above all, it depends on how the local voters judge the situation.
+While enduring in Washington is a politician's choice, it is ultimately the voters who will decide whether they step down.

 One thought that comes to mind while watching the news in Texas is that politicians speak in terms of principles, but politics operates on numbers.